Tamagotchi: Gameplay

 If the pet gets sick, a skull icon appears next to the pet as it sits still at the bottom of the screen, with an unhappy expression.
 The pet can become sick for a number of reasons, such as overfeeding of snacks or failing to clean up droppings.
 The pet can die if sickness is left unchecked.
-The pet can be cured by pressing the "Medicine" option, however, it may need to be pressed more than once.
+The pet can be cured by pressing the "Medicine" option; however, it may need to be pressed more than once.
 Usually, a pet will not play or accept a meal when sick.

 Life cycle

 The pet goes through several distinct stages of development throughout its life cycle.
 Each stage lasts a set amount of days, depending on the model of the toy, and when it reaches a new stage, the toy plays a jingle, and the pet's appearance changes.
 The pet can "die" due to poor care, old age, sickness, and in a few versions, predators.
-The pet's life cycle stages are Baby, Child, Teenager, Adult and Special.
-There formerly was a Senior stage.
+The pet's life cycle stages are Baby, Child, Teenager, Adult and Special, with some units also having a Senior stage.
 Usually, the pet's age will increase once it has awakened from its sleep time.

 Poor care can cause a pet to die, but on certain releases, it can also die of old age.
 If an old pet dies without producing offspring, the family line has ended.
 The Japanese Tamagotchi toys usually feature a ghost and headstone when the pet dies, but English language versions have been changed to show an angel at death.
-There is sometimes more than one death.
+There is sometimes more than one death based on how well the pet was cared for prior to death.
 Pressing the C button shows the age at which the pet died.
 After the pet dies, a player can restart the game by pressing the A and C buttons at the same time.